The Third Factor: Genetics, Environment, and Will

 1. The Advantage ‘Magic.’

 As a business builder, it is essential you understand, believe, and deliver the Advantage ‘Magic.’
-We are successful because of the efforts of those who have understood, believed, and delivered the Advantage ‘Magic’ over the past 40 years.
+We are successful because of the effort of those who have understood, believed, and delivered the Advantage ‘Magic’ over the past 40 years.
 I believe we are indeed magic.
 A litmus test for ‘Magic’ will always be the smile on your face – no smile, no ‘Magic.’
 As a builder, it is essential that you are always enthusiastic, it is your job.
 If you are not smiling, you are not doing [or enjoying] your job – and it’s a good indication that it is time to chart a new path.

 2. Recognition and Improvement

 Growth at the Advantage is based on a gradual accumulation of modifications.
-Your successful growth will give us the opportunity to take on new challenges.
+Your successful growth and development will give us the opportunity to take on new challenges.
 Our aim is to be better tomorrow than we are today.
 Recognition and improvement pave our road to success.

 3. Be Positive